-The interim staff evaluation also includes RAIs that are needed for the NRC staff to complete its review.
+The interim staff evaluation also includes RAIs, response to which the NRC staff needs to complete its review.
 The licensee should provide the information requested in the 6-month status updates, as the information becomes available.
-However, the staff requests that all information be provided by September 30, 2014, to ensure that all issues are resolved prior to the date by which the licensee must complete full implementation of Order EA-12-051.
+However, the staff requests that all information be provided by May 31, 2016, to ensure that any issues are resolved prior to the date by which the licensee must complete full implementation of Order EA-12-051.
 The licensee should adjust its schedule for providing information to ensure that all this information is provided by the requested date.

-If you have any questions regarding this letter, please contact me at 301-415-1055 or via e-mail at Christopher.Gratton@nrc.gov.
+If you have any questions, please contact me at 301-415-1377 or via e-mail at lynnea.wilkins@nrc.gov.